 If there are multiple file name conflicts in Windows Vista and 7, there is also an option to repeat the selected action for every conflict.
 Click to check the Do this for the next <number> conflicts check box and then click the desired action button.

 You can stop the copying or moving process completely by clicking the Cancel button.

-In Windows 8, Replace or Skip Files dialog offers to replace or skip all destination files.
+In Windows 8 and 8.1, Replace or Skip Files dialog offers to replace or skip all destination files.
 To select different actions for different items, or to compare source and destination files, click Let me decide for each file.

 File conflict resolution dialog displays details and check boxes for source and destination files and folders.
 Use check boxes to select the items to keep and then click Continue.
 You can also use the Skip <number> files with the same date and size option to skip copying or moving all conflicting items.